tsitiii/tsitiii/README.md

 Django Backend developer
 ------------------------

-I am software engineering student at Addis Ababa science and Technology University (AASTU).
-I have basic understanding of C++ and java and have build projects.
-I am also very passionate about software and i am working to be django expert.

 *   🌍  I'm based in Addis Ababa
 *   ✉️  You can contact me at [ziontaa9@gmail.com](mailto:ziontaa9@gmail.com)
 *   🧠  I'm learning Laravel